 - Integrated wireless controllers to consolidate wired and wireless traffic on the same device, simplifying security policy implementation and enforcement, and reducing network complexity

-IT infosec certifications that address UTM
+IT InfoSec certifications that address UTM

-As a visit to the periodic survey of information security certifications at SearchSecurity confirms, more than 100 active and ongoing credentials are currently available in this broad field.
-Not all of them address UTM directly or explicitly.
+As a visit to the periodic survey of information security certifications at TechTarget’s SearchSecurity confirms, more than 100 active and ongoing credentials are available in this broad field.
+However, not all of the best IT certifications address UTM directly or explicitly.

 - ISACA Certified Information Systems Auditor (CISA)

-- Cisco Security certifications: CCNA Security, CCNP Security, CCIE Security
+- Cisco security certifications – CCNA Security, CCNP Security, CCIE Security

-- Juniper Security certifications: JNCIS-SEC, JNCIP-SEC, JNCIE-SEC, JNCIA-SEC
+- Juniper security certifications – JNCIS-SEC, JNCIP-SEC, JNCIE-SEC, JNCIA-SEC

 - (ISC)2 Certified Information Systems Security Professional (CISSP)